JohnMunsch/airquotes/README.md

 It's a good example of an AngularJS application that's not completely trivial and yet one that does not depend upon having a service it has to connect to for getting and persisting data.

 Note: I asked for and received permission to distribute the source code for this project before agreeing to do it.
 It was understood that I would be sharing the code and writing about it.
+I have removed a few PHP files and a PDF of the pricing information, though you could pick all of that out of the JavaScript code or just figure it out from pricing a few shirts, so it's not exactly the secret recipe for Coca Cola.

 ## "Installation" ##